Wild Orchid (group)

-Wild Orchid was an American girl group consisting of Stacy Ferguson, Stefanie Ridel, and Renee Sandstrom.
+Wild Orchid was an American girl group consisting of Stacy Ferguson, Stefanie Ridel, and Renee Sands.
 Beginning under the name "NRG" in 1990, the group changed their name to Wild Orchid in 1992 and signed with RCA Records in 1994.
+They released their debut album, Wild Orchid, in 1997, which featured the singles "At Night I Pray", "Supernatural", and "Talk To Me", the latter of which became their highest-charting song on the Billboard Hot 100 at 48.
+In 1998, they released their second album, Oxygen, which spawned the single "Be Mine", and began hosting the Fox Family Channel game show Great Pretenders (1998–2002).

-The group released two albums, earning Billboard Music Awards nominations with their debut.
-In 2001, Ferguson left the group.
-Sandstrom and Ridel continued as a duo, releasing Wild Orchid's final album Hypnotic in 2003.
+In 2001, the trio planned to release their intended third studio album, Fire, but its release was cancelled after its first single, "Stuttering (Don't Say)", failed to find much chart success.
+That year, they were dropped from their record label and Ferguson left the group.
+Sandstrom and Ridel continued as a duo, independently releasing Wild Orchid's final album, Hypnotic, in 2003.
 In 2013, Us Weekly named the group number 18 of the 25 'Best Girl Groups of All Time'.

 History

-1990-96: Formation and "At Night I Pray"
+1990–1992: Formation

 Wild Orchid began in 1990 when former Kids Incorporated cast members Renee Sandstrom and Stacy Ferguson and their friend Stefanie Ridel decided to form an all-girl group based on their shared love of music and poetry, and they originally called themselves New Rhythm Generation, or NRG.
 Heather Holyoak soon joined the group and they began searching for a record contract.
 As they wrote their songs and recorded their first single, entitled "Get Crazy – Work It," the girls also began coming up with choreographies for their music.

 In February 1991, NRG gave their first performance in a Los Angeles nightclub.
 Heather Holyoak returned to college, and was replaced by Micki Duran.
 In July 1991, NRG performed to a sold-out crowd at a BMI showcase.
 Their former manager claimed that he owned the rights to the group's name.
 By 1992, the group changed their name to Wild Orchid and hired Marta Marrero, mother of fellow Kids Incorporated alumna Martika, as their new manager.